By SHERWIN DE VERA

 He added that many of their village mates are shifting to other crops because of the slow and minimal increase of the crop’s price.

-His friend nodded agreeing.
+His friend nodded in agreement.

 They also believe that better contract terms that include benefits for farmers like health insurance and more support for their curing barns and equipment.
 Both are also keen on putting provision to excuse their loans during calamities.